-A Message from Johnson & Johnson Chairman and CEO Alex Gorsky About Recent Events in the United States
+A message from Johnson & Johnson Chairman and CEO Alex Gorsky about recent events in the United States

-s protests spurred by the violent deaths of George Floyd, Breonna Taylor and Ahmaud Arbery escalated over the weekend, the Executive Committee sent out a communication to U.S. employees affirming our company’s commitment to justice and equality.
+As protests spurred by the violent deaths of George Floyd, Breonna Taylor and Ahmaud Arbery escalated over the weekend, the Executive Committee sent out a communication to U.S. employees affirming our company’s commitment to justice and equality.
 But as the turmoil in our streets continues, I think it’s important to address this issue again with all members of the Johnson & Johnson family worldwide.

 As the CEO of the world’s largest healthcare company, I must state unequivocally that racism in any form is unacceptable, and that black lives matter.
 And as a white man, I also need to acknowledge the limits of my own life experience and listen to those who have faced systemic injustice since the day they were born.

 I spent the weekend reaching out to black colleagues and friends, and their stories—like the father who drives behind his teenage daughter anytime she goes jogging because he fears for her safety—landed like a punch to the gut.
 There will always be a multitude of reasons for parents to worry about their children, but racist violence should not be one of them.

 As much as we at Johnson & Johnson pride ourselves on our accomplishments in creating a diverse and inclusive workplace, we must do more.
 And we must do it now.
 Our company is committing $10 million to fighting racism and injustice in America—a pledge that will span the next three years.
 We will kick it off by extending our support of the National Museum of African American History and Culture and its initiatives, such as the “Talking About Race” program.
 This new online offering is a valuable resource that reflects our belief in the transformative power of dialogue and education when it comes to unearthing and confronting the root causes of racism.